 When back pain does not improve after 3 days, or is a result of an accident or injury, it’s important to seek medical guidance.
 Only an expert like Dr. Gravori can come up with the best possible treatment protocol required for your specific condition.

-Surgery for back pain is performed only in severe cases when the underlying condition requires it.
+Surgery is performed only in severe cases when the underlying condition requires it.
 Surgical options for these underlying conditions include:

 - Disc Replacement Surgery